 Rationalize the denominator by multiplying the numerator and denominator by the complex conjugate of the denominator.
 Simplify the expression and write it in the standard form a + bi.

-This batch of worksheets is an excellent resource for students to practice addition, subtraction, multiplication and division of complex numbers.
+This batch of printable pdfs is an excellent resource for students to practice addition, subtraction, multiplication and division of complex numbers.

 The absolute value of a complex number represents the distance between the complex number and the origin in the complex coordinate plane.
 To find the absolute value or modulus of the complex number, find the square root of sum of the squares of the real part and the imaginary part.

 Engage high school students on finding the absolute value and argument of the complex number.
 Apply the formula θ = tan−1 (y/x) to find the argument of the complex number, which is the angle it makes with the real axis.